Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Theoretical Framework

 \section{Theoretical Framework}

-We consider a framework in which the Standard Mode is extended by a vector-like lepton, singlet under $SU(3)_C \times SU(2)_L$ with $U(1)_Y$ hypercharge -$1$.
+We consider a framework in which the Standard Mode{l} is extended by a vector-like lepton, singlet under $SU(3)_C \times SU(2)_L$ with $U(1)_Y$ hypercharge -$1$.
 The VLL plays the role of a portal matter, linking the visible SM sector with a dark sector.
 A simplified realization of such a scenario is to have a VLL transforming non-trivially under an additional local $U(1)_D$ symmetry of the dark sector with corresponding gauge boson referred to as the dark photon ($\gamma_d$).
 The dark photon acquires mass through spontaneous breaking of $U(1)_D$, achieved by introducing a complex scalar field $\Phi_d$ which is a singlet under the SM gauge group but charged under $U(1)_D$.
 Furthermore, if $\Phi_d$ carries the same $U(1)_D$ charge as the pVLL, a Yukawa-type portal interaction $\omega_f \, \Phi_d \, \overline{\mu}^{\prime}_{p_L} \mu^{\prime}_R $ is permitted.
 The Yukawa interaction reduces to a bilinear term between the pVLL and the SM lepton once $\Phi_d$ gets a non-zero VEV.
 In this work, we focus on the case where the pVLL mixes with the second-generation charged lepton only to avoid constraints coming from flavor violating observables.
 The assignment of charge of the relevant field content is presented in Table~\ref{tab:charge_assignment}.

 In Table~\ref{tab:charge_assignment}, $\mu_R^\prime$ and $L_{L}$ represent the second-generation SM right-handed charged lepton and left-handed lepton doublet, respectively, and $\Phi$ corresponds to the SM complex scalar field doublet.
 The additional VLL singlet under $SU(2)_L$ is represented by $\mu_p^\prime$. $\Phi_d$ is the complex scalar field that does not carry charges under the SM gauge group.
 All fields are expressed in their interaction basis.
-The SM Lagrangian now will be extended with new terms coming from the effect of the BSM interactions we have considered in our model.
+The complete Lagrangian of the model invariant under $SU(3)_C \times SU(2)_L \times U(1)_Y \times U(1)_D$ can be expressed as